-HEALTH AND SAFETY TRAINING CITB-ConstructionSkills NI encourages the adequate training of all those working in the Northern Ireland construction industry and support the industry to qualify their workforce to national occupational standards and to enroll with appropriate Industry Registration Schemes.
+CITB-ConstructionSkills NI encourages the adequate training of all those working in the Northern Ireland construction industry and support the industry to qualify their workforce to national standards and to enrol with appropriate Industry Registration Schemes.
 Training is not a one off event that is refreshed every 4 or 5 years, but it is a requirement that all persons receive training where necessary in order to do their job safely and to a continuing competent standard.

-As more and more construction contracts demand a qualified workforce you should look at gaining a qualification such as an NVQ in Amenity Horticulture (Hard Landscape) as this will show that you have been assessed as competent.
+As more and more construction contracts demand a qualified workforce you should look at gaining an NVQ qualification as this will show that you have been assessed as competent.